ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Content Abuse Policy.md

 We understand that our client may distribute copyrighted, trademarked, or sensitive content – either accidentally or on purpose - without appropriate rights.
 In that case, if you’re a copyright owner, you can contact us under the Digital Millennium Copyright Act of 1998 at abuse@usbx.me.

-We’ll respond to copyright infringement claims on UltraSeedbox and take whatever action we think is appropriate, which may include removing the reported content or termination of accounts of clients who repeatedly infringe or charge often with infringing copyrights.
+We’ll respond to copyright infringement claims on Ultraseedbox and take whatever action we think is appropriate, which may include removing the reported content or termination of accounts of clients who repeatedly infringe or charge often with infringing copyrights.

 We follow a straightforward procedure for this circumstance with the following steps: